Quantum Energy Lines and the optimal output ergotropy problem

-\textbf{\em Conclusions}:-- The study of QELs paves the way to design improvement for quantum batteries or quantum thermal engines by facilitating the interconnections between cluster of such devices, and contributing to the stabilizing protocols for preserving the energy stored within~\cite{Liu2019, PhysRevE.100.032107, PhysRevApplied.14.024092, PhysRevA.102.060201, PhysRevE.101.062114, PhysRevResearch.2.013095, mitchison2020charging, liu2021boosting, santos2020quantum}.
-Generalization of the present approach to finite-dimensional setting clearly represent an interesting theoretical research line.
+\textbf{\em Conclusions}:-- The study of QELs paves the way to design improvements for quantum batteries or quantum thermal engines by facilitating the interconnections between cluster of such devices, and contributing to the stabilizing protocols for preserving the energy stored within~\cite{Liu2019, PhysRevE.100.032107, PhysRevApplied.14.024092, PhysRevA.102.060201, PhysRevE.101.062114, PhysRevResearch.2.013095, mitchison2020charging, liu2021boosting, santos2020quantum}.
+Generalization of the present approach to finite-dimensional setting may represent an interesting theoretical research line.